NLP Sentiment Analysis with Default Sentiment Analyzer

 Example 1: Text Blob to View Product Reviews

-#Scenario: Imagine you are in charge of a product on an online store and you intend to read comments and try to understand the sentiments expressed about the product.
+#Scenario: Imagine you are in charge of a product on an online store and intend to read comments and try to understand the sentiments expressed about the product.

 review = "The phone is amazing!
 It has a fantastic camera and lasts all day, I could not be happier with my purchase."